whitneyburton/portfolios/students/1610-back/michael-schutte/m1_portfolio.markdown

 ## B: Individual Work & Projects

-Below are the projects I worked on independently to develop mastery of OOP and the Ruby lanuage.
+Below are the projects I worked on independently to develop mastery of OOP and the Ruby language.
 They are listed in chronological order.

 #### Date Night